raooll/proper_case/README.md

 def MyApp.CustomJSONEncoder do
   use ProperCase.JSONEncoder,
   transform: &ProperCase.to_camel_case/1,
-  json_encoder: Jason  # optional, to use Jason instead of Poison end
+  json_encoder: Poison  # optional, to use Posion instead of Jason end
 ```